urfdvw/cardtuber/doc/blog.md

 leaving only the touchpads on the front.
 And this one is no exception.

+There are two battery connectors.
+A coin cell battery is used to keep the business card thin, but if longer battery life is needed, a LiPo battery can be connected.
+The Xiao NRF52840 board is in charge of the batteries (bad pun again).

 ## The Software

 The code is written in CircuitPython, not only because I am the author of CircuitPython Online IDE, but also because it has excellent support for NRF52840 microcontrollers, MICs, capacitive touch, and Sharp memory displays.

+Code can be found at: https://github.com/urfdvw/cardtuber

 ### Blink and Speak